-3) SEND A CHECK: Please make your check payable to: David W Oaks Irrevocable Trust
+3) SEND A CHECK: Some folks do not wish to use credit card.
+No problem!
+Please make your check payable to: David W Oaks Irrevocable Trust

 Please mail or drop off your cash or check directly to: